manyoso/hof/README.md

                                 probability distribution
     T -> A T₁ T₂  (T₁T₂)        Form a new term out of the application of terms T₁ and T₂

+The interpreter for the Hof language is written in C++ and features lazy evaluation implemented with memoized thunks.